Golden Light Photography Jamaica

 Resort grounds

 I photograph family sessions at all major Jamaica resorts.
 Half Moon, Round Hill, Tryall Club, Hyatt Ziva and Zilara, Sandals, Iberostar, Jewel Grande, Royalton, Rockhouse Hotel, and others.
 Some properties charge a vendor access fee for outside photographers.
 I know every resort's policy and advise families clearly before booking so there are no surprises.
-I am a preferred vendor at Half Moon, Tryall Club, Rose Hall, and Round Hill Resort, meaning access at these properties is straightforward.
+I am a preferred vendor at Half Moon, Tryall Club, Rose Hall, Round Hill Resort, Rockhouse Hotel, and Idle Awhile, meaning access at these properties is straightforward.

 Private villas

 For families staying in a private villa, the villa itself is often the most personal and exclusive setting for a session.
-A space that is entirely yours, with no other guests in the background and no vendor access complications.
 Jamaica has an extraordinary stock of villa properties in Montego Bay, Negril, and Port Antonio, many of them directly on the water.
-A session on the grounds of your villa can produce the most distinctive family photographs of the trip.

 Fortlands Road, Discovery Bay